thorbenortmann/emoji-hero-vr-database/README.md

 researcher.

 **2. Requested Subsets**:
-Specify which subset of EmoHeVRDB you wish to access:
+Specify which subsets of EmoHeVRDB you wish to access:

 - [ ] EmoHeVRDB-SI (one 224x224 image per label)
 - [ ] EmoHeVRDB-SFEA (one 63x1 vector per label)